WebizenAI/devdocs/WebizenTechStack/AuthenticationFabric.md

 There's a couple of different layers involved in this Authentication Fabric.

 ### Authentication of Devices
-A variety of host-fingerprinting information is employed and thereafter supported via [WebID Specifications](WebID%20Specifications.md) [WebID-TLS](WebizenTechStack/CoreTechnologies/SemanticWeb/SemWeb-AUTH/WebID-TLS.md), [WebID-TLS](WebizenTechStack/CoreTechnologies/SemanticWeb/SemWeb-AUTH/WebID-TLS.md) and similar.
+A variety of host-fingerprinting information is employed and thereafter supported via [WebIDSpecifications](WebIDSpecifications.md) [WebID-TLS](WebizenTechStack/CoreTechnologies/SemanticWeb/SemWeb-AUTH/WebID-TLS.md), [WebID-TLS](WebizenTechStack/CoreTechnologies/SemanticWeb/SemWeb-AUTH/WebID-TLS.md) and similar.

 NB: https://github.com/jaypipes/ghw